DanielMolina/Forecasting-Scholarly-Impact/README.md

 5) Run MLP.py which is the Neural network regressor
 6) Run citation2class.py (creates labels for classification), classification.py (Classification)

-Note that we ran the KNN and classification files (knn_.m, classification.py) on a server due to the lack of memory on personal machines.
+*Note that we ran the KNN and classification files (knn_.m, classification.py) on a server due to the lack of memory on personal machines.

-File Desciption
+File Desciption:
 1) acm_output.txt is the original file (dataset)
 2) output.csv is the result of parsing (pre_precessed file)
 3) outputt.mat is the converted output of the csv verison of the file